 Midnight sun baseball game

-Focus Alaska is a weekly series here on High Latitude Style.
+Focus Alaska is a series with travel insider tips, Alaska must-see, curiosa, and stories about Alaska lifestyle.
 Get a subscription to High Latitude Style to never miss a post.